How to Show

 I mean ... right?

-Mephibosheth (I know - say that three times fast), Jonathan's son, was then brought to David, who knew how to be a compassionate person, immediately changed that boy's heritage from Saul's family to his own.
+Mephibosheth (I know - say that three times fast), Jonathan's son, was then brought to David, who knew how to be a compassionate person.
+He immediately changed that boy's heritage from Saul's family to his own.
 He sympathetically and affectionately invited him to "share his table" - just as if he were his kid.

 Being trapped in a plane is not TOO unlike what we are dealing with right now.
 Except the plane is our living room, and there is no kind stranger to occupy our children while we manage our house.
 There are television and PlayStation or X-box or several other "screen savers."
 And these things are beneficial sometimes!
 But not ALL times.